rwaldron/tc39-notes/es8/2017-03/mar-21.md

 CP: Let's keep the proposals separate; it's easy for me to integrate them separately.

-ZB: So ListFormat goes to Stage 2 and the others stay at Stage 1.
+ZB: So ListFormat goes to stage 2 and the others stay at stage 1.

 ZB: The last proposal I have is a proposal that I'm seeking stage 1 for.
 I presented it at the last meeting.
 It's a proposal for simplifying the way of formatting date and times using two formats `dateStyle` and `timeStyle` instead of doing them separately, we would actually like to use one of the four lengths of style `"short", "medium", "long" and "full".
 I think it's a pretty good representation.
 It makes it easier to use DateTimeFormat, but it also allows one more thing.
 It is language independent.
 For example, the "short date" specifiers are relative to the current locale.
 By using dateStyle or timeStyle the user hands of control of the formatting to the language.
 We expect this will be the most common way people use DateTimeFormat.